 - Those with ulcers or any other bleeding problem

-- Folks who take regular doses of other pain medications, such as Motrin (unless otherwise directed by your doctor)
+- Folks who take regular doses of other pain medications, such as ibuprofen (unless otherwise directed by your doctor)

 - People allergic to aspirin

 Talk with your doctor about whether aspirin might be a good idea for you.